 National Trust Preservation Funds: Guidelines & Eligibility

-Grants from National Trust Preservation Funds (NTPF) are intended to encourage preservation at the local level by providing seed money for preservation projects.
-These grants help stimulate public discussion, enable local groups to gain the technical expertise needed for particular projects, introduce the public to preservation concepts and techniques, and encourage financial participation by the private sector.
+Grants from National Trust Preservation Funds (NTPF) are intended to encourage preservation at the local level by supporting on-going preservation work and by providing seed money for preservation projects.
+These grants help stimulate public discussion, enable local groups to gain the technical expertise needed for preservation projects, introduce the public to preservation concepts and techniques, and encourage financial participation by the private sector.

 A small grant at the right time can go a long way and is often the catalyst that inspires a community to take action on a preservation project.
 Grants generally start at $2,500 and range up to $5,000.
 The selection process is very competitive.

 The review process is generally completed within eight weeks of the application deadline, and applicants are notified via email once the review process is complete.

 The following guidelines are for the June 2020 round of funding and have been modified to better assist organizations during the current economic climate.

 The next upcoming deadline for this program will be Monday, June 15, 2020.

 Applicants must be either a public agency, 501(c) (3), or other nonprofit organization to be considered eligible.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.

 No more than three grants will be awarded in any two-year period to a single grantee.
 Only one grant will be awarded per organization in any grant round.
 Only one grant will be awarded for a particular project phase.

 Only Organizational Level Forum members or Main Street America members of the National Trust are eligible to receive funding from the National Trust Preservation Fund.
 Organizations do not need to have an active Forum membership to apply for a grant, but selected grantees will be required to become members prior to the release of funds.
 To learn more about Forum and to join today, visit our website.